srishtigrp78/Helpline1097-API/README.md

 ## Building from source

-To build the HelplineMCTS microservice from source, follow these steps:
+To build the Helpline1097 microservice from source, follow these steps:

 ### Prerequisites